appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/connect-query-display-data.md

   <figcaption align = "center"><i>Connect to PostgreSQL database</i></figcaption>
 </figure>

-4. Click the pencil icon next to the default database name on the top left and rename the database to `usersTutorialDB`.
+4. Rename the default database name from **Untitled datasource 1** to `usersTutorialDB`.
+You may have to click the pencil icon next to the database name if it is not already selected.

 5. Enter the following details in the connection parameter fields:<br/>
   **Host Address**: `mockdb.internal.appsmith.com` <br/>